Sitecore/Sitecore.Pathfinder/docs/walkthroughs/HelloWorld/README.md

 ## Create HelloWorld item file

-Create a new item file by executing the `generate-file` task.
+Create a new YAML item file by executing the `generate-file` task.

 ```
 scc g y HelloWorld